frontmeans/input-aspects/README.md

 The value of this control is three-state, corresponding to checked, unchecked, and intermediate values.

-By default these are `true`, `false` and `null`.
-But can be configured to be arbitrary values by specifying options:
+By default these are `true`, `false` and `undefined`.
+But can be configured to be arbitrary values by specifying
+options:
 ```typescript
 import { inCheckbox } from 'input-aspects';